Laney-Y/MEE_iNEXT.3D/README.md

 (3) Source R code: "Source R code.txt"

-(4) Guide for R code: "Brief guide.docx" (details about some functions in iNEXT.3D and a brief guide to R code for making graphics in Chao et al. 2021 paper )
+(4) Guide for R code: "Brief guide.docx" (introduction to iNEXT.3D and a brief guide to R code for making graphics in Chao et al. 2021 paper )